Mahesh0931/Mahesh0931/README.md

 - 👋 Hi, I’m @Mahesh0931
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning c
+- 🌱 I’m currently learning Backend and Frontend
 - 💞️ I’m looking to collaborate on git
 - 📫 How to reach me